 Download PDF of Press Release

-Irvine, Calif. –As schools continue to move data and content to the cloud and implement more mobile devices, the danger of student data being hacked continues to be a concern among administrators, according to data just released the Speak Up Research Project for Digital Learning.
+Irvine, Calif. –As schools continue to move data and content to the cloud and implement more mobile devices, the danger of student data being hacked continues to be a concern among administrators, according to data just released the Speak Up Research Initiative.
 The research was conducted in collaboration between Project Tomorrow, a leading national education nonprofit, and iboss, the leader in cloud security.

 Last fall, Project Tomorrow asked district administrators and school and district technology leaders around the country about data privacy concerns and the current use of cloud computing among students and teachers.
 School systems across the country are experiencing a digital transformation, with students and staff increasingly bringing smartphones to school and connecting them to their schools’ Wi-Fi networks.
 Students are leveraging more online content and social media for communication than ever before while school’s administrators face the challenge of securing students whose data is now across multiple clouds and being accessed from mobile devices at school and at home and who are at risk of harming themselves or others.